-and field offices in Kachin, Mandalay, Rakhine, Mon and Shan.
-UNDP Resident Representative, Country Director and Deputy Country Director represent the senior leadership of UNDP in the country.
+UNDP is the UN development agency.
+In Myanmar, its team works across the country, with main offices in Yangon and Nay Pyi Taw and field offices in Kachin, Mandalay, Rakhine, Mon and Shan.
+UNDP Resident Representative and Deputy Resident Representative represent the senior leadership of UNDP in the country.
 For leadership at the global level please read here.

-UNDP Country Director for Myanmar
+UNDP Resident Representative for Myanmar

-Prior to his appointment as Country Director in Myanmar, Peter Batchelor served as UNDP Resident Representative a.i. in Sri Lanka.
+Prior to his appointment in Myanmar, Peter Batchelor served as UNDP Resident Representative a.i. in Sri Lanka.
 He also worked in various leadership capacities in UNDP and other organizations.
 His experience includes: (1) Regional Manager at the UNDP Pacific Center in Suva, Fiji Islands, (2) Country Director for UNDP Iraq in Baghdad (3) Chief Conflict Prevention and Recovery Team at UNDP’s Bureau for Crisis Prevention and Recovery (UNDP/BCPR) in Geneva (Switzerland) and New York, USA (4) Project Director, Small Arms Survey at the Graduate Institute of International Studies, Geneva, Switzerland, and (5) Project Coordinator at the Center for Conflict Resolution, University of Cape Town, Cape Town, South Africa.
 Peter was an advisor to the Mandela Government in South Africa between 1995 and 1999 on security and economic issues.